thegeneschool/metagenomics/docs/hic.md

 ## What is Metagenomic Hi-C?

-As the name suggest, Metagenomic Hi-C incorporates a new form of sequencing datas, named Hi-C, in to traditional shotgun metagenomes.
-In doing so, modern analyses, such as genome binning, can be performed accurately and precisely using only a single time-point.
+As the name suggests, Metagenomic Hi-C is an adaptation of the Hi-C protocol for chromosome 3D structur profiling to shotgun metagenome analysis.
+Metagenomic Hi-C is a useful addition to the metagenome analysis toolbox because it enables things like genome binning to be carried out accurately and precisely from a single sample rather than a large collection of samples.

 The Hi-C protocol was designed to capture genome-wide evidence of DNA molecules in close physical proximity _in vivo_, prior to cellular lysis.
-With the flexible nature of a chromosome and its capacity to bend back on itself, the most frequently observed interactions are usually those between loci on the same chromosome.
+With the flexible nature of a chromosome and its capacity to bend back on itself, the most frequently observed interactions are usually those between nearby loci on the same chromosome (intra-chromosomal).
 After this, the next most frequent interactions are between chromosomes within the same cell (inter-chromosomal).
 The least common are inter-cellular interactions and are often seen at rates far below those found within a cell.

-The original purpose of Hi-C was to study the 3-dimensional conformation of the human genome [1], but this captured proximity information can be readily applied to draft assemblies.
-Here the proximity information is used to infer which assembly fragments (contigs) originated from the same cell (or chromosome).
-Though the power of the "proximity signal" should provide a precision down to the level of the chromosome, metagenomic analysis tools currently aim to associate assembly fragments at the genome level.
+The original purpose of Hi-C was to study the 3-dimensional conformation of the human genome [1], but this captured proximity information can be readily applied to improve draft genome and metagenome assemblies.
+In metagenomics we can use the proximity information to infer which assembly fragments (contigs) originated from the same cell (or chromosome).
+Though the power of the "proximity signal" should provide a level of precision down to individual chromosomes, metagenomic analysis tools currently aim to associate assembly fragments at the genome level into MAGs (as described in the earlier tutorial section on genome binning).

 ## The Hi-C Library Protocol